 You can accommodate longer items such as ferns and long leaves by clipping two 5” presses together.
 Lay the two presses adjacent to each other, add your frond or leaf and assemble the presses by adding clips on each end and on the sides where the presses meet.
 You will need to turn off the turntable in your microwave.
 Ferns press quite quickly, so test times with an imperfect specimen.
 Fern blades will especially come in handy when you find you did not press enough leaves to complete a project.

 Almost anything will burn if it gets too hot.
 The most common reason for burned flowers, pads and liners is a pressing time that is too long.
 If you mean to put the press in for an additional 20 seconds and type in 200 (more than 3 minutes) by mistake, your pads will likely burn.
 Always lightly mist your pads before starting (you can also wet your hand and rub it on your pads).

 Never leave a press in your microwave unattended.
 The pads are wool and will emit a bad odor when scorching.
 Should you smell this odor, open your microwave door immediately.
 Use caution removing the press as it may be hot.
 Our presses are meant for adults and children should not use them without supervision.
 That being said, when directions are followed, burning pads is not a normal occurrence.
-Should you burn your liners and pads, you may easily order replacements on here, on Amazon, EBay or from any of our retailers.
+Should you burn your liners and pads, you may easily order replacements on here or from any of our retailers.

 Write something useful to describe this section.

 This depends on whether it is an International or a Domestic order.
 All orders within the U.S. are considered domestic orders and they are shipped and delivered within 2-5 business days.
 Please see International Orders for more details.